4/15/2025

 speaker

-Tyler Baba
+Tyler Bava

 Manager, Investor Relations

-Thank you, operator, and welcome everyone to Well Health's fiscal fourth quarter and full year 2024 financial results conference call.
-For the three months and full year ended December 31, 2024.
-Joining me on the call today are Hammad Shabazi, chairman and CEO, and Eva Fong, the company's CFO.
+Thank you, Operator, and welcome everyone to Well Health's fiscal fourth quarter and full year 2024 financial results conference call.
+For the three months and full year ended December 31st, 2024.
+Joining me on the call today are Hamid Shabazi, Chairman and CEO, and Eva Fong, the company's CFO.
 I trust that everyone has received a copy of our financial results press release that was issued earlier today.
 Portions of today's call, other than historical performance, include statements of forward-looking information within the meaning of applicable securities laws, including future-oriented financial information and financial outlook information.
-These forward-looking statements involve known and unknown risks, uncertainties, assumptions, and other factors.
-Many of which are outside of Well's control.
-That may cause the actual results, performance, or achievements of Well to differ materially from the anticipated results, performance, or achievements implied by such forward-looking statements.
+These forward-looking statements involve known and unknown risks, uncertainties, assumptions, and other factors. many of which are outside of well's control.
+That may cause the actual results, performance, or achievements of well to differ materially from the anticipated results, performance, or achievements implied by such forward-looking statements.
 These factors are further outlined in today's press release and in our management discussion and analysis.
 We provide forward-looking statements solely for the purpose of providing information about management's current expectations and plans relating to the future.
 We do not undertake or accept any obligation or undertaking to release publicly any updates or revisions to any forward-looking statements to reflect any change in our expectations or any change in events, conditions, assumptions, or circumstances on which any such statement is based, except if it is required by securities law.
 We may use terms such as adjusted gross profit, adjusted gross margin, adjusted EBITDA, adjusted shareholder EBITDA, adjusted net income, and adjusted free cash flow attributable to shareholders on this conference call, all of which are non-GAAP and non-IFRS measures.
-For more information on how we define these terms, please refer to the definition set out in today's press release and in our management's discussion and analysis.
-The company believes that adjusted EBITDA is a meaningful financial metric as it measures cash generated from operations which the company can use to fund working capital requirements, service future interests, and principal debt repayments, and fund future growth initiatives.
+For more information on how we define these terms, please refer to the definitions set out in today's press release and in our management's discussion and analysis.
+The company believes that adjusted EBITDA is a meaningful financial metric as it measures cash generated from operations which the company can use to fund working capital requirements, service feature interest, principal debt repayments, and fund future growth initiatives.
 Adjusted EBITDA should not be construed as an alternative to net income or loss determined in accordance with IFRS.
 And with that, let me turn the call over to Mr. Hamid Shabazi, Chairman and CEO.

 speaker

-Hammad Shabazi
+Hamid Shabazi

 Chairman and CEO